28 Comments

 Expand full comment

 It seems that when anyone argues on this issue, something gets conveniently left out.
 In this case, you argue that Israel's Arab neighbors (countries) don't have its guns locked and loaded and aimed at Israel.
 That's a fair and valid point.
 But Iran and its proxies most certainly do have a ****stated goal**** of wiping Israel out.
-I'm not using this fact to justify Israeli occupation of the WB or its horrific war on Gaza.
-My point is that you made a video that specially aims to poke holes in the "it's complicated" line of reasoning, yet in making your point, you omitted a key -- and undermining -- fact.
-(At a certain point you're splitting hairs: neighboring Arab countries v neighboring Jihadist terrorists.
-Reminds me a bit of how the staunchly pro-Israel folks say "it's not technically genocide" and ignore all the bodies piled up, although that's a far greater semantic infraction to make than the one I'm pointing out here.)
+I'm not using this fact to justify Israeli occupation of the WB or its horrific war on Gaza its killing of innocents in Lebanon.
+My point is that you made a video that specifically aims to poke holes in the "it's complicated" line of reasoning, yet in making your point, you omitted a key -- and undermining -- fact that absolutely does complicate things.
+And at a certain point you're splitting hairs: neighboring Arab countries v neighboring Jihadist terrorists.
+Reminds me a bit of how the staunchly pro-Israel folks say "it's not technically genocide" and ignore all the bodies piled up, (although that's a far greater semantic infraction to make than the one I'm pointing out here.)
 Anyway, yes, Israel's treatment of Gazans and WB civilians is indeed straightforward -- and terrible, but pointing out the complexity of a years-long and thus-far intractable issue is not the same as justifying Israeli policy, as you (and Coates, from what I've heard him say) suggest.
-I guess what I'm getting at is that any issue in which multiple, opposing or conflicting facts exist is by definition complicated -- it's that simple.
+I guess what I'm getting at is that any issue in which multiple, opposing or conflicting facts exist is by definition complicated.
+Putting forth arguments that willfully omit complicating factors is disingenuous and irresponsible.
+I pay for your Substack b/c I've heard you eschew the binary, black-and-white talking points in favor of nuance.
+This post does not inspire confidence.

 BTW the best interview I've heard so far with Coates was with Ezra Klein.
 Highly recommend.